by Tony Davis

 We parked my sedan near a forest.

 Out of breath, I trailed Jonathan into a forest glade.
-Birds were singing, scouts were running around happily, tying knots, putting up tents and lighting fires.
-A voice boomed out above the general hubbub.
+Birds were

 "Hey scouts, great progress; we should have the moose cooked before sundown!"